loopbackio/loopback.io/pages/en/lb2/Installing-on-MacOS.md

     `$ sudo npm install -g strongloop`

-    {% include note.html content="

-    During installation, you may see a number of errors from `node-gyp` if you don't have [compiler tools](/doc/en/lb2/Installing-compiler-tools.html) installed.
-These errors only prevent you from performing certain monitoring and management functions such as [CPU profiling](https://docs.strongloop.com/display/SLC/CPU-profiling) and [Heap memory profiling](https://docs.strongloop.com/display/TRASH/Heap-memory-profiling) with `slc`; If you need those functions, then [install compiler tools](/doc/en/lb2/Installing-compiler-tools.html) before continuing.
-Otherwise, you can ignore the errors for now.
+    {% include note.html content="During installation, you may see a number of errors from `node-gyp` if you don't have [compiler tools](Installing-compiler-tools.html) installed.
+You can ignore the errors for now." %}

-    " %}

-If you run into any problems, see [Installation troubleshooting](/doc/en/lb2/Installation-troubleshooting.html).
+If you run into any problems, see [Installation troubleshooting](/doc/{{page.lang}}/lb2/Installation-troubleshooting.html).